swiftlang/swift-evolution/proposals/NNNN-observed.md

 4 4
 ```

 The values are by the virtue of the suspension at `note #1` are all emitted, the first name and last name are conjoined because they are both mutated before the suspension.
-The type `Person` does not need t obe `Sendable` because `note #2` is implicitly picking up the `@MainActor` isolation of the enclosing isolation context.
+The type `Person` does not need to be `Sendable` because `note #2` is implicitly picking up the `@MainActor` isolation of the enclosing isolation context.
 That isolation means that the person is always safe to access in that scope.

 Next is the case where the mutation of the properties out-paces the iteration.
 Again the example is isolated to the same domain.